SaniyaMathewkutty/minichallenge-graph-traversal/README.md

 Guiding questions:

 a.
-What kind of graph is used in the code?
+What kind of graph is used in the code? trie data structures

 b.
 What graph traversal algorithms do you know?

 c.
-Which graph traversal algorithm is used in the sample code?
+Which graph traversal algorithm is used in the sample code? depth first search

 d.
 Does the code satisfy all aspects of the problem statement?